VivekRay19/ML-Semester-Research-Project/README.md

 Treat the screening rules as fixed criteria rather than deciding eligibility on a paper-by-paper basis.

-Repository Structure

-A recommended repository structure is:

-.
-├── README.md
-├── data/
-│   └── Component D_ Group3.xlsx
-├── docs/
-│   └── screening-criteria.md
-└── references/
-    └── source-links.md

-If additional versions of the dataset are created, use clear version names rather than overwriting earlier working copies.

 Current Status

 Phase: Literature Audit / Component D